Tuition & Fees Estimator

-Almost every school district in the province now requires post-secondary certification in order to be considered for employment within their district.
+Almost every school district in the province now requires some form of post-secondary certification in order to be considered for employment within their district.
 EA graduates will often obtain positions as on-call EAs (substitute EAs) to begin with, and then can post into permanent positions as they arise.
 Other graduates become before/after school tutors to students of all ages, while others branch off working with home/support teams for children with autism; who focus on a particular mode of therapy.
 Many graduates also provide respite care for students they often work with outside of the school environment.
 Some, once in the workforce, decide to return to post-secondary training in either education or counseling to further their career choices.
-There are many options for employment ranging from part-time (1 or 2 days/week or 3-4 hours/day) to full-time.
-27.5 hours per week is the maximum workload at the elementary level, while up to 35 hours per week is the maximum workload at the secondary level.
+There are many options for employment ranging from part-time to full-time.

 Capilano University | 2055 Purcell Way, North Vancouver, British Columbia Canada V7J 3H5 Tel: 604.986.1911

 Sunshine Coast | 5627 Inlet Avenue, Sechelt, British Columbia Canada V0N 3A0 Tel: 604.885.9310